 Remembering Maharshi Karve ……. the man who set up India’s first university for women

-After his retirement from Fergusson College, Poona, where he worked as maths instructor, he started the Shreemati Nathibai Damodar Thackersey Women’s University in 1916.
-He also worked towards abolishing the caste system and established societies for village primary education.
+After his retirement from Fergusson College, Pune, where he worked as a Maths instructor, he started the Shreemati Nathibai Damodar Thackersey Women’s University (S.N.D.T.) in 1916.